-- 1. If a building is over 90% capacity or 105% of projected enrollment, it is closed to all new transfers. - (Elementary) For grade levels 3rd through 5th, the level or class is closed at 25 students. - For 1st and 2nd grade, the level or class is closed at 22 students. - For Kindergarten, the level or class is closed at 21 students. - (Secondary) For grades 6 through 12, if the building is over 90% capacity or 105% of projected enrollment it is closed. - For middle schools, these figures are divided by 3 to determine the limits for closing one particular grade - 2.
-In consultation with the Administrative Services Liaison, current transfers may be revoked when: - Class size requires an additional staff member (i.e., teacher aide, additional teacher). - Results in a combination class. - A transfer's attendance and/or behavior is poor.
+- (Secondary) For grades 6 through 12, if the building is over 90% capacity or 105% of projected enrollment, it is closed. - For middle schools, these figures are divided by 3 to determine the limits for closing one particular grade level. - 2.
+In consultation with the Director of Student Services, current transfers may be revoked when: - Class size requires an additional staff member (i.e., teacher aide, additional teacher). - Results in a combination class. - A transfer's attendance and/or behavior is poor.
 (Poor attendance will be determined with the Principal's discretion; however, 95% attendance is the District's target for SP5, Goal 2.
 Grades are not part of the revocation process. - District and/or school rules are not met (i.e., punctuality, arrival and pick-up times, and provision of a street address). - 3.
-If the building is currently over 90% capacity or 105% of projected enrollment, do NOT revoke the existing transfers unless this requires additional staff to be hired (check with your Associate Superintendent). - 4.
-Anytime during the first three quarters a student moves out of the current attendance area, an application for transfer must be made and all transfer rules and regulations apply. - 5.
+If the building is currently over 90% capacity or 105% of projected enrollment, do NOT revoke the existing transfers unless this requires additional staff to be hired.

+- 4. Anytime during the first three quarters a student moves out of the current attendance area, an application for transfer must be made and all transfer rules and regulations apply. - 5.
 Transfer requests will not be accepted during the 4th quarter.
 If a student moves within the District during the last quarter of the school year, they can stay in their current building for the remainder of that year.
 The subsequent year will require a transfer request and Principal approval. - 6.
-A student does NOT have to reapply for a transfer each school year. - A student in the highest grade level of their current school must reapply if he/she plans to attend a different middle/high school than his/her home school. - 7.
-If a student moves out of the Springfield R-12 Public School District before the last 3 weeks of school, the student is not allowed to remain enrolled.
-If a student moves out of the Springfield R-12 Public School District within the last 3 weeks of school, enrollment is allowed for the remainder of the current school year. - 8.
+If a student's transfer is revoked during 4th quarter they may stay in their current building for the remainder of the year.
+The subsequent year will require the student to submit a transfer request and receive Principal approval or return to their building of residence. - 7.
+A student does NOT have to reapply for a transfer each school year. - A student in the highest grade level of their current school must reapply if he/she plans to attend a different middle/high school than his/her home school. - 8.
 A senior who moves within the District but attended his/her current high school during his/her junior year is given "senior option" and allowed to stay with transfer application on file. - 9.
 A sibling of a current transfer student is NOT ensured a transfer.
 A sibling will be considered for transfer in the same manner as any other transfer request. - 10.
-Building or class capacity limits may be waived for employees working in that building as long as no additional cost will be incurred and with the understanding that revocation may occur under the conditions listed in Number 2 above.

-- 11. Springfield Public Schools reserves the right to close a school to new transfers at any time due to extenuating circumstances. - 12.
+Building or class capacity limits may be waived for employees working in that building as long as no additional cost will be incurred and with the understanding that revocation may occur under the conditions listed in Number 2 above. - 11.
+Springfield Public Schools reserves the right to close a school to new transfers at any time due to extenuating circumstances. - 12.
 Springfield Public Schools provides the opportunity for eligible employees to request to enroll/transfer their children as a student within SPS, regardless of where the student resides.
 See Employee Handbook for additional information.